Thai Express (Singapore): Type of restaurant

-Menu

-95% of dishes are cooked to order.

-Several dishes on the menu have been created by native Thai chef Suwakhon Wangsai, who has 25 years of international cooking experience.

-Japanese-inspired Popiah Wrap, the Tofu-Mushroom Salad and Tofu Squares.are two dishes that have been reported to be unique Thai fried squid, Thai Mee Sua (Thai Longevity Noodle), Curried Soft Shell Crab are also dishes on the menu.
-Thai Express is one of the few Thai restaurants in Singapore to serve Thai laksa, of which they serve eight varieties.
+ThaiExpress's location in Colours on the Bay (which was a cluster of restaurants similar to a food court) within The Esplanade prided itself on offering authentic Thai cuisine, but with fast service, the option of individual portions in addition to the traditional mode of communal dining, a modern, relaxed atmosphere, affordable prices, and a collection of standard dishes, rare offerings such as Laksa, and unique menu items, including desserts and beverages.

 Locations

 The original location is in Holland Village, Singapore.
 There are many other locations in Singapore including, but not limited to, a restaurant in The Esplanade - Theatres on the Bay.
 The Paragon Shopping Centre, and Plaza Singapura.
 Thai Express restaurants can be found in China, Vietnam, Malaysia, Singapore and Thailand.